Glencore, Xstrata eye last stretch in marathon deal

-LONDON, May 31 Commodities trader Glencore and miner Xstrata will send details of their long-awaited tie-up to shareholders on Thursday, including a three-year retention package set to be worth tens of millions of dollars for Xstrata boss Mick Davis.
+LONDON Commodities trader Glencore (GLEN.L) and miner Xstrata XTA.L will send details of their long-awaited tie-up to shareholders on Thursday, including a three-year retention package set to be worth tens of millions of dollars for Xstrata boss Mick Davis.

 Xstrata's Davis - who will stay on as chief executive of the combined group, with Glencore's Ivan Glasenberg as deputy chief executive - will forgo a "change of control" payment that would have been triggered by the $30 billion takeover.
 But he is expected to be handed a hefty shares package to ensure he stays on after the bumper all-share deal.